godot-rust/book/src/toolchain/export-web.md

 ## Godot editor setup

-To export your game using gdext to the web, add a web export in the Godot Editor.
+To export your godot-rust game to the web, add a web export in the Godot Editor.
 It can be configured at `Project > Export...` in the top menu bar.
 Make sure to turn on the _Extensions Support_ checkbox.

 In Godot 4.3 or above, you should also make sure to turn on the _Thread Support_ checkbox, unless your extension has a `nothreads` build,